 If someone ignores you, you may simply give them your best product pitch.

 - Let me know if you have any questions.
 All of my products are ___________ and made from __________….

 Or you may ask if they want to try a sample/see your product in action, here’s how to do that and why it’s effective.

-If someone is giving you short, one-word answers, you may ask an open-ended question about your products to get them to open up a bit more on a different subject.
+If someone is giving you short, one-word answers, you may ask an open-ended question about your products, which forces them to answer with more than just a “yes” or a “no”.

 Your customer’s comfort should be put first.
 And no one feels comfortable when pushy or awkward sales tactics are being used.